Angelvj/Alzheimer-disease-classification/README.md

-# TFG
-End-of-degree project : use of convolutional neural networks for diagnosis of neurodegenerative diseases
+# Use of CNN for Alzheimer's disease classification